SamWololo/Threatened-Species/README.md

 4/9/18 Weeky Update
 Found rredlist and installed
 Loaded package
-thinking about decreasing the izards order Squamata
+thinking about decreasing the lizards order Squamata
 *** struggling to narrow down the groups.

 4/13/18